itsmoriokivich/Python-Week-2-asiignment/README.md

-**Python List Manipulation Assignment 📝**
+Python List Manipulation Assignment 📝
-***Objective***
+Objective

-The goal of this assignment is to practice using Python built-in data structures, specifically lists.
+The goal of this assignment is to practice Python built-in data structures, specifically lists.
 You will perform common operations such as appending, inserting, extending, removing, sorting, and finding elements.

-**Steps Performed**
+Steps Performed

 Create an empty list

 my_list = []

-Started with an empty list to store numbers.
+Start with an empty list to store numbers.

 Append elements 10, 20, 30, 40